JetBrains/Qodana/topics/qodana-yaml.md

 In case when Clone Finder default license compatibility matrix suited yur needs you don't need any license overrides provided in qodana.yaml.

-## Example with different include and exclude options
+## An example with different exclude options

 ```yaml
 version: 1.0